Thank you for reading our post, please rate this article at the end.

 We should also consider the mounting style of our 5th-wheel hitch.

 Most modern hitches use a rail system for mounting.
-You can still find models installed under the truck bed, but installation requires significantly more work under the bed and is not recommended for DIY projects.
+You can still find models installed under the truck bed, but installation requires significantly more work and is not recommended for DIY projects.

 The rail system is probably the best choice for most users.
 Its design is pretty standardized across models and brands, and it is increasingly popular due to its simple yet reliable design.